christian-klein/dx-elk-sample/README.md

 $
 ```

-Now all we have to do is add the user to not request a password when sudoing to root.
-Use `sudo visudo` and add the following entry below the `root ALL = (ALL) ALL` entry.
-Replace with your local user name:
+Now all we have to do is add the user to not request a password when sudoing to root:
 ```
-...
-# root and users in group wheel can run anything on any machine as any user
-root            ALL = (ALL) ALL
-%admin          ALL = (ALL) ALL christian.klein  ALL=(ALL:ALL) NOPASSWD: ALL
-...
+echo "%${USER} ALL=(ALL) NOPASSWD:ALL" | sudo EDITOR='tee ' visudo --quiet --file=/etc/sudoers.d/passwordless-sudo
 ```

 Now, you should be able to connect to the local host and sudo up without passwords:
 ```
-$ christian.klein@localhost
+$ ssh christian.klein@localhost
 Last login: Tue Aug 20 15:54:27 2024 from ::1

 $ sudo -i